-The House plan proposes a 6.3 percent income tax cut beginning in tax year 2015.
-That would lower the top rate to just below 5 percent.
-It also would make permanent a small business tax reduction passed last year.
+The spending measure would provide a 6.3 percent state income tax cut beginning in tax year 2015 as a part of a roughly $1.9 billion net tax reduction.
+That would lower the top income tax rate to just below 5 percent.